 - Exit as your entered.

-- Try Dandasana (Staff Pose) as a counter-pose to Padmasana.
+- Dandasana (Staff Pose) is a good counter-pose to Padmasana.

 Don’t forget to practice Lotus Pose on both sides.
 You’ll likely have one side that feels “natural” and the other side that feels awkward.
 To develop balance in the pose, practice both sides equally.